narf9995/Mausritter/Game Jam/pregens.md

 ### The answer
 The issue is magnified by the number of characters resulting in issues with space & readability.
 This matters less when you have 5 mice, but what about 100 or 1,000?
 Or even 1,000,000?

-That might sound insane for a fantasy game, but some sci-fi games that involve intergalactic travel such as Traveler regularly generate entire galaxies.
-The hexadecimal idea was actually taken from Cepheus Engine, a Traveler clone, which does it for entire planets, systems, & galaxies too.
+That might sound insane for a fantasy game, but some sci-fi games that involve intergalactic travel such as *Traveler* regularly generate entire galaxies.
+The hexadecimal idea was actually taken from *Cepheus Engine*, a *Traveler* clone, which does it for entire planets, systems, & galaxies too.

 Just 10 mice on 10 planets is already 100 mice.
-Multiply that by the number of galaxies & things start to get crazy... or maybe your GM just wants to run Tomb of Horrors, but with mice.
+Multiply that by the number of galaxies & things start to get crazy... or maybe your GM just wants to run *Tomb of Horrors*, but with mice.
 Either way, this is a solution to problem you probably didn't have, but I hope it's still useful in your game.

 ## 100 Mice
 To make reading this worth your time, here's 100 fresh mice in QMI format made with  Troll as outlined above: